Aaswath Raman

 where Raman has pioneered real working devices — with

-thermoelectric materials that generate electricity if one side is
+thermoelectric materials that generate electricity if one side

-the Department of Energy’s Advanced Research Projects
+director of the Department of Energy’s Advanced Research

-Agency-Energy.
-“Both technologies are proven and practical, but I
+Projects Agency-Energy.
+“Both technologies are proven and

-products for the developing world.”
+into useful products for the developing world.”

 One challenge will be improving the device’s efficiency without